microsoft/Windows-IoT-Samples/DMMockPortal/readme.md

 languages:
   - csharp
 products:
-  - windows
+  - Windows 10
-  - windows-iot
+  - Windows IoT
-  - windows-10-iot-Enterprise
+  - Windows 10 IoT Enterprise
-description: "This sample tool allows the user to update devices individually or in bulk in Azure ADM service."
+description: This sample tool allows the user to update devices individually or in bulk in Azure ADM service.
 ---

 # DM Mock Portal

 This tool allows the user to update devices individually or in bulk.
 It utilizes [Azure's ADM](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-auto-device-config) service.

 While you may find this tool useful, it was primary developed as a sample to show how an operator's flow might look like - specifically when it comes to bulk updates.

 ## Individual Update